vzaidman/dev-cv/README.md

 ## Known Issues
 1) public/cv.json.details.experience.items.projects is WIP - it is not rendered ATM.
 2) public/cv.json.details.education.items.projects is WIP - it is not rendered ATM.
-2) page needs to be manually reloaded after each change.
+3) page needs to be manually reloaded after each change.
+4) the layout does not scale well when there are too many items in the details pane.
+Following pages are shown with an empty left pane which takes up space, instead of collapsing it to accomodate the items in the details pane.